 Turn off the gas to the water heater at the manual gas shut-off valve.
 Watch the electrode tip while activating the igniter.
 A visible spark should jump from the electrode.
 To avoid shock, do not touch the burner or any metal part on the pilot or pilot assembly.
 If no spark is visible, check the wire connections and make sure the electrode is not broken.
 Replace the electrode if defective.
-Note: The electrode is part of the pilot or electrode tip can prevent the ignitor spark.
+Note: The electrode is part of the pilot assembly and cannot be replaced seperately.
+Dirt and rust on the pilot or electrode tip can prevent the ignitor spark.
 Wipe clean with a damp cloth and dry completely.
 Rust can be removed from the electrode tip and metal surfaces by lightly sanding with an emory cloth or fine grit sandpaper.